 How do B2B product and SaaS marketing analyses differ?

-Whereas conventional business-to-business product marketing typically revolves around once-off sales with a strong focus on physical products meant for end-user consumption, SaaS marketing takes an entirely different approach.
+Whereas conventional business-to-business product marketing typically revolves around one-off sales with a strong focus on physical products meant for end-user consumption, SaaS marketing takes an entirely different approach.
 This methodology places emphasis predominantly on selling digital services via recurring subscriptions, thus fostering ongoing relationships with customers rather than one-and-done transactions.

 Moreover, due to its subscription-based model hingeing upon repeat business from satisfied clientele over an extended period, there’s an even stronger imperative for meticulous focus on sustaining and enhancing customer value within these ongoing relationships, contributing to steady revenue streams.